History of Apple Inc.: Need for a new OS

 In 1994 Apple launched eWorld, an online service providing email, news and a bulletin board system to replace AppleLink.
 It was shut down in 1996.
 In 1995, to achieve deeper market penetration and extra revenue, Apple officially began licensing the Mac OS and Macintosh ROMs to 3rd party manufacturers.
 The "Clonintoshes" competed with Apple's own Mac's and reduced Apple's sales.
 Apple had market share of over 10% until Jobs was re-hired in 1997 as interim CEO to replace Gil Amelio, and found a loophole to terminate the Macintosh OS licensing program.
 Macintosh's market share fell to around 3%.

+Among Apple's most important needs was a new operating system.
 During the 90's, "project Pink" had Apple and IBM collaborating to develop a new operating system, named Taligent to replace System 7.
 Infighting resulted in Apple leaving the project and IBM finishing it.
-Apple started project Copland, but it was affected by Feature creep then Development hell due to software planned for Taligent being reworked for Copland.
+Apple started project Copland, another effort to replace System 7, but it was affected by Feature creep then Development hell due to software planned for Taligent being reworked for Copland.
 Ultimately Copland was scrapped.
 With the Copland project in disarray, Apple decided it needed to acquire another company's operating system.
 Candidates considered were Sun's Solaris and Windows NT.
 Hancock was in favor of Solaris, while Amelio preferred Windows.
 Amelio called Bill Gates, and Gates promised Microsoft engineers would port QuickDraw to NT.